Posted on Leave a comment

 John: No death date given by early writers.
 Death date is by conjecture only and is variously assigned as being between 89 AD to 120 AD

-Andrew: No accurate death date given.
+Andrew: His date of death and crucifixion is thought to be around 60 AD.
 A variety of traditions say he preached in Scythia, in Greece, in Asia Minor and Thrace.
 He is reported to have been crucified at Patrae in Achaia.

 Philip: Again, the Bible does not say when he died nor do we have accurate information.
 According to tradition he preached in Phrygia, and died at Hierapolis.
 Update: FoxNews July 27, 2011 Tomb of the Apostle Phillip is found in Hierapolis.